Jim Host: Host Communications

 In 1972, Host started Jim Host & Associates, which later became Host Communications, Inc. Within a week of starting his company, he was contacted by Fayette County officials to do promotional work for the Lexington Tourist and Convention Bureau.
 They became Host's first client and their relationship eventually led to the formation of the Lexington Center Corp., which oversaw construction of the Lexington Civic Center (now known as Central Bank Center) and Rupp Arena.
-Host served as the Executive Director of both groups.
+Host served as the executive director of both groups.

 His company continued its rise to prominence when it bought the radio broadcast rights to University of Kentucky football and basketball games in 1974.
 Host paid $51,887 for the rights and financed the deal with the help of a letter of credit from his Lexington banker.
 More growth came when Host acquired the NCAA radio rights in 1975.
 That deal spurred a very fruitful business relationship between Host and the NCAA that would span decades.

 Host is credited with implementing the first collegiate corporate marketing program with the NCAA in 1985.

 At the time, college coaches handled their own endorsement deals separately from the universities they coached for, which often led to conflicts of interests between sponsors.
 When Jerry Claiborne became the Kentucky football head coach he signed a deal with Pepsi that included sideline rights in the stadium.
 Host attended a game that season with the largest Coca-Cola distributor in the state of Kentucky who noticed the Pepsi cups on the team's bench and grew confused.
 Host acknowledged this inconsistency and proposed a new agreement to the university that packaged all of the team's media and marketing rights together.

-In 1983, Host Communications introduced what became known as the NCAA's Corporate Partner Program and in 1985 the first collegiate corporate marketing program was implemented.
+In 1983, Host Communications introduced what became known as the NCAA's Corporate Partner Program, and in 1985 the first collegiate corporate marketing program was implemented.

 Through the years, Host Communications expanded its marketing and promotional services to other universities and athletic conferences.
 At its peak, the company had more than 800 employees, 24 offices across the country and $140 million in annual revenue.

 In 2003, Host retired as CEO of Host Communications.
-In 2008, International Management Group (IMG), a global sports and talent management group, bought Host Communications for $74.3 million.
-Joining forces with Collegiate Licensing Company, the two formed IMG College, which represents the multimedia rights for over 90 universities, conferences, collegiate associations and venues.
-Additionally, IMG College holds licensing rights to more than 150 colleges and universities.
+In 2008, International Management Group (IMG) bought Host Communications for $74.3 million.
+Joining forces with Collegiate Licensing Co., the two formed IMG College, which represented the multimedia rights for over 90 universities, conferences, collegiate associations and venues.
+Additionally, IMG College held licensing rights to more than 150 colleges and universities.
+IMG College merged with Learfield in 2018.